CLRX/CLRX-mirror/doc/GcnOperands.md

 number format expression will be preceded by `@` character (example: `format[@1,@4]`).
 Special case is `bound_ctrl`.
 To parametrize bound_ctrl you must use syntax:
 `bound_ctrl:0:expr` or `bound_ctrl:1:expr`.
+The `abs`, `neg` and `sext` modifiers with parameter (expression) allow to set what source operand will have operand modifier.
+Number of bit of value refer to number of source operand.

 The HW registers and send message parameters (message and GSOP) is parametrizable if they will be preceded by `@` (example: `hwreg(@5, 8, 16)`).